YEI UCAS free application guide for 2027 entry.

 -Engaging with what academics at your target uni publish/teach (not in a cringe name-drop way, in a “this shaped how I think” way).

-The key: don’t just list research.
-Use it.
 One well-explained idea you’ve actually thought about, reflected on, and given your unique thoughts on beats a shopping list of books every time.

 LSE and other top unis basically say you can use this space for “anything extra you couldn’t fit into Questions 1 and 2” and “Writing the minimum 350 characters for Question 3 is completely acceptable.”